erfanul007/rust-ai-agent-hub/DEVELOPMENT.md

 # Development Plan

-This document outlines the milestone-driven development plan for the Rust Chatbot LLM application.
+This document outlines the milestone-driven development plan for the Rust AI Agent Hub application.
 Each milestone is designed to deliver a functional, testable version of the application, allowing for iterative progress and early feedback.

 ---